Health Sciences Pathway

 For every instance that a patient receives care, a health care professional maintains a record of the observations, medical or surgical interventions, and treatment outcomes, with proper medical insurance codes.

-Work in today’s growing health care field as a medical receptionist or medical secretary.
+Work in today’s health care field as a medical receptionist or medical secretary.
 They may transcribe dictation and prepare reports or articles for physicians or scientists.
-They also take simple medical histories of patients, arrange for patients to be hospitalized, or process insurance payments.
+They also take medical histories of patients, arrange for patients to be hospitalized, or process insurance payments.

 Nurses promote health, prevent disease and help people cope with illness.
 Registered nurses (RN’s) provide care, treatment, counseling and health education to individuals, families and their communities.
 Most registered nurses work as part of a team with physicians and other healthcare specialists.